lasiproject/LASI/README.md

 To test the standard program, make LASI_Userinterface the startup project in Visual Studio.

-This project will not run in Mono due to the fact that Mono doesn't currently support WPF Toolkit, which is the tool that renders the graphs of our results in the "Top Results" screen doesn't currently run in Mono.
+This project will not run in Mono due to the fact that Mono doesn't currently support WPF Toolkit, which is the tool that renders the graphs of our results in the "Top Results" screen.